The NACG is governed by a Board of Directors elected by a majority of the membership.

 Do you know someone who has . . .

-- Personal qualities of integrity, credibility, and a passion for improving the lives of children who are grieving?
+- Personal qualities of integrity, credibility, strong ethics, with high standards, and a commitment to improving the lives of children and teens who have experienced a death.

-- Accomplishments that will allow him/her to attract other well-qualified, high-performing board members?
+- Accomplishments that enhance the ability to attract other well-qualified, high-performing board members.